LoyolaChicagoCode/hiv-biojava-scala/README.md

 # Command-line

+## Feteching the data

+The Genbank files are no longer being kept on GitHub.
+They're now in a figshare dataset at http://figshare.com/articles/hivdb/1564844.
+You don't need to go there to download the files.
+A script is provided to fetch the data sets into data/ (and this folder is on the .gitignore list).

+To populate the data, do this from the checkout directory:

+    $ ./scripts/get-data.sh

 ## Running the sample application

 This creates the launch script (so it is easy to run like a regular command line program):